top of page

 I’m unfamiliar with therapy or mindfulness practices, will I grasp everything we cover?

-Somatic therapy is the perfect place to start if you’re new to intentional mindfulness because we start with physical sensations before diving into more complex, intuitive exercises.
+Therapy is the perfect place to start if you’re new to intentional mindfulness because we start with physical sensations before diving into more complex, intuitive exercises.
 You won’t walk away from our sessions feeling like you just talked the whole time, you’ll come away with a better understanding of yourself, your body, and your path forward.